-18. plans, specifications, and operations represented and described in the permit application or permit modifications for all facilities must be prepared under the supervision of and certified by a registered engineer licensed in the state of Louisiana; 19. certification.
-The applicant must provide and sign legal certification that all information provided in the application is true and correct with the knowledge of the possibility of punishment under the law for false information;
+18. plans, specifications, and operations represented and described in the permit application or permit modifications shall be prepared under the supervision of and certified by a professional engineer licensed in the state of Louisiana;

+19. a signed legal certification that all information provided in the application is true and correct with the knowledge of the possibility of punishment under the law for false information;

-20. signature and date; and
+20. date and signature of responsible official;